-Most likely, your primary care doctor or gynecologist will help you determine if you’re beginning menopause.
-To prepare, you should track symptoms you’re experiencing, including how many times a day or week they occur and their severity.
-Also, make a list of medications and supplements you are currently taking.
+To prepare for your visit, you should track any symptoms you’re experiencing, how many times a day or week they occur, and their severity.
+Be sure to note when you had your last period and report any irregularities that might have occurred.
+Also, make a list of medications and supplements you’re currently taking.

-Your doctor may ask you about the date of your last period as well as how often you experience bothersome symptoms.
+Your doctor will ask you about the date of your last period as well as how often you experience symptoms.
+You should be sure to tell them about hot flashes, spotting, mood swings, trouble sleeping, or sexual problems.
+Don’t be afraid to discuss all symptoms with your doctor.
+Menopause is a natural part of life, and these topics are commonplace for your doctor.
 Usually the symptoms women experience are enough to diagnose menopause.

-A physician may decide to do a blood test to check your levels of follicle-stimulating hormone (FSH) and estrogen.
+Although it’s rarely needed, your doctor may decide to do a blood test to check your hormone levels.
+Specifically, they’ll look at the levels of follicle-stimulating hormone (FSH) and estrogen.
 During menopause, your FSH levels increase, and estrogen levels decrease.
 FSH is a hormone released by the anterior pituitary gland.
 During the first half of your menstrual cycle, this hormone stimulates maturation of eggs as well as a hormone called estradiol.
-Estradiol is a form of estrogen that is responsible for (among other things) the growth of the uterus, Fallopian tubes, and vagina.
+Estradiol is a form of estrogen that is responsible for (among other things) the growth of the uterus, fallopian tubes, and vagina.

-If you are of childbearing age, you might need to be tested during certain days of your menstrual cycle.
-In addition to confirming menopause, this test is also performed to test signs of certain reproductive pituitary disorders.
+In addition to confirming menopause, this test can detect signs of certain pituitary disorders.
 Your doctor might order an additional blood test to check your thyroid-stimulating hormone (TSH) because hypothyroidism can cause symptoms that are similar to menopause.